scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 15
 - **Duration:** 1 minute

 You assume a horrifying visage, fearing up to 5 creatures in range that can see you.
 Make a spellcasting roll, adding 1 bad die for every creature targeted after the first, against the creatures willpower save.
 On success the creatures are feared with you as the source.
-Each time they take damage they can make a willpower save against your spellcasting roll, ending the effect on success.
+Each time they take damage they make a willpower save against your spellcasting roll, ending the effect on success.

 Add an enhanced die for every level cast above 3rd.